sneakypete81/usb_iss/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. The pull request should work for Python 2.7, 3.5, 3.6 and 3.7.
-Check
-   https://travis-ci.org/sneakypete81/usb_iss/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.5 and later.
+Check https://travis-ci.org/sneakypete81/usb_iss/pull_requests and make sure that the tests pass for all supported Python versions.